MJEvans3/UMushroom_UK_Investment_Competition_2025/Tactical Strategy/TACTICAL_STRATEGY.md

 **⏰ 2:30 PM GMT** - Verify Wednesday's orders executed

 **Post-FOMC Position Review:**
-- VIXY: Should be reduced or eliminated if triggers hit
+- Amundi VIX ETF: Should be reduced or eliminated if triggers hit
-- UUP: Should be added if DXY rallied >1%
+- WisdomTree Short EUR Long USD: Should be added if DXY rallied >1%
-- GLD: Should be reduced if Fed was very dovish
+- WisdomTree Physical Gold: Should be reduced if Fed was very dovish
-- Cash: Should be higher if VIXY profits taken
+- Cash: Should be higher if Amundi VIX ETF profits taken

 **Expected Post-FOMC Portfolio:**
-- DBMF: 10% (unchanged)
+- iMGP DBi Managed Futures: 10% (unchanged)
-- GLD/SGLN.L: 6-10% (depending on Fed dovishness)
+- WisdomTree Physical Gold: 6-10% (depending on Fed dovishness)
-- KMLM: 7-9% (depending on Fed hawkishness)
+- AQR Managed Futures: 7-9% (depending on Fed hawkishness)
-- VIXY: 0-3% (likely sold or heavily reduced)
+- Amundi VIX ETF: 0-3% (likely sold or heavily reduced)
-- UUP: 0-3% (added if hawkish)
+- WisdomTree Short EUR Long USD: 0-3% (added if hawkish)
-- Cash: 8-12% (replenished from VIXY profits)
+- Cash: 8-12% (replenished from Amundi VIX ETF profits)

 **📊 Market Assessment:**
 - Was FOMC as expected or surprising?
-- Did managed futures (DBMF/KMLM) benefit from volatility?
+- Did managed futures (iMGP/AQR) benefit from volatility?
 - Is gold rallying or falling post-FOMC?

 **🎯 Prepare for Friday PCE data** (next catalyst)